jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-03b.md

 the National Council of Justice.

-SECTION 3: The Superior Court of Justice
+Section 3: The Superior Court of Justice

 Article 104.
 The Superior Court of Justice is composed of a minimum of 33 Justices.